Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 “Investing in R&D will bring growth and prosperity in the UK.
 Combining investment in R&D with a new approach to how the United Kingdom partners with the world will improve its global standing, make it safer and help find its leadership role in a changing world.”

-So, as different nations search to strengthen their science and technology functionality in response to a altering world, we have to ask whether or not Australia’s scientific and technological sector and belongings are robust, safe and strategic sufficient:
+So, as different nations search to strengthen their science and technology functionality in response to a altering world, we have to ask whether or not Australia’s scientific and technological sector and property are robust, safe and strategic sufficient:

-- to supply nationwide safety
+• to supply nationwide safety

-- to strengthen our commerce negotiations
+• to strengthen our commerce negotiations

-- to help our international coverage goals?
+• to help our overseas coverage aims?

-I don’t consider that is the case.
+I don’t imagine that is the case.

 You all know them: